aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/LAB-EXECUTION-1.md

     - Clicking `Switch Role` button
 3. Ensure you are in the same region as before in AWS Management Console.
 4. On the Services menu, search and then choose `Service Catalog`.
+    - Choose the menu for AWS Service Catalog on the left top corner, this will show you the left panel with options available for an administrator.
-    - The screen will be divided into two panels.
-Please see the sample screen below.
+    - Please see the sample screen below.
 Note: if you do not see a left panel as shown in the following screen, use chrome browser and reduce the resolution.
 ![sc-admin-view](/labs/end-to-end-it-lifecycle-management/resources/sc-admin-view.png)
 5. Below the `Admin` section, click `Portfolios list`.
 The right panel will display all the portfolios available.
 6. Click the `SNOW-SC Test Portfolio`.
 This will open the portfolio that was created for you.